mouseless/baked/docs/architecture/layer.md

 1. Place phase implementations as nested classes under the layer class
 1. Don't use any suffix for phases and use method-like names, e.g., `Build` and `Run`
-1. To give a custom `Id` to your layer, override `ILayer.Id` with a unique id.
+1. To give an `Id` to your layer, override `LayerBase.Id` with a unique id.

 Please refer to existing layers in [github.com/mouseless/do][] for examples.